 If you want to practice downhill skiing, then the Badger Pass Ski Area is the place to be for downhill skiing and snowboarding, with a terrain park and mix of beginner and intermediate slopes.

-Ice skating at Half Dome is also a popular winter activity, attracting visitors since the 1930s.
-Here you can enjoy fresh ice, skate rentals and a cozy hut to warm up in – with ample supplies to make s’mores!
-Another family-friendly activity is snow tubing in Yosemite – perfect for people of all ages.
+Ice-skating at Curry Village is also a popular winter activity, attracting visitors since the 1930s.
+Here you can enjoy fresh ice, skate rentals and a cozy hut to warm up in – with ample supplies for making s’mores!
+Another family-friendly activity is snow tubing in Yosemite – perfect for winter adventurers of all ages.

-But don’t worry – after all the outdoor activity, the park offers plenty of options to refuel as well.
-Inside Yosemite there are a number of restaurants such as the world-famous (and very fancy) Majestic Yosemite Hotel (formerly Ahwahnee) dining room.
-For something a little more casual check out the variety of options at the Yosemite Village.
-As well, there are tons of choices outside the park gates as well.
+After all this outdoor activity, the Yosemite National Park offers plenty of options to rest and refuel.
+Inside the park there are a number of restaurants such as the world-famous (and very fancy) Ahwahnee Dining Room.
+For something a little more casual, check out the variety of options available at Yosemite Village.
+There are also plenty of dining choices outside the park gates as well.